What does it actually take to win a hackathon?

 • Plan your cuts: know in advance what you'll drop if time runs short

 Your hackathon 'product' is actually a performance.
 You're building a demo, not software.
 Scope accordingly.
+For full MVP thinking beyond hackathons, that guide covers the transition from demo to real product.

 Use what you know, leverage managed services, and don't be a hero.
 Hackathons reward output, not learning new frameworks.
 Pick boring, reliable technologies that let you ship.